 Projects may include, but are not limited to, funding to purchase computers, scanners, shelving, archival boxes and supplies; funding to help with organizing a conference, symposium, or publication; and funding to support an archival project (e.g., processing a donated collection, processing photos for Mennonite Archival Image Database).

 a 500-word summary of the project and expected outcomes, stating the project’s significance and contribution to the archive’s mandate;

 a budget of anticipated expenses (supplies, personnel, etc.); and

 a letter of recommendation from the national church overseer or advisory board chair.

-Recipients of the award will be announced June 19, 2020, following the annual meeting of the Historical Commission.
-Disbursements will be made June 26, 2020.
+Recipients of the award will be announced in June 2021, following the annual meeting of the Historical Commission.
+Disbursements will also be made in June 2021.
 The Commission may choose not to award the grant, if none of the applications is deemed acceptable.

 The first grant is open to archives from the International Community of Mennonite Brethren Churches (ICOMB) outside the US and Canada.
 These archives are encouraged to apply for development support.